LoveLess1212/ChoreoBpmnAiken/README.md

 This repository contains the **Aiken smart contract implementation** for research on blockchain-based choreography enactment with penalty mechanisms.
 The project explores how contractual obligations can be transformed into enforceable smart contracts using BPMN (Business Process Model and Notation) workflows.

+>*This implementation is part of ongoing research into blockchain-aided business process automation and smart contract choreographies.*
+> The model is not finished for real product use, there are still some safety methods to be implemented to ensure money never locked forever in the contract.
 ## Research Overview

 This implementation demonstrates a novel approach to: